 Travel Montana provides grants to tourism-related non-profit groups for construction and rehabilitation of tourism and recreation attractions and historic sites; purchasing new and/or existing tourism and recreation attractions and historic sites; or artifacts and equipment purchased for a specific tourism project operation.
-Applications are due August 1st of each year.
+Applications are generally due in October of each year.